meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ### /index.meta {.tag .get}

-Our index page -  META UI view that combines previous views into friendly interface with contact list on a left side and with a contact detail on other side.
-We can achieve this behaviour by using embedding of another META UI views.
+Our index page -  a META UI view that combines the previous views into a friendly interface with the contact list on a left side and with the contact detail on the other side.
+We can achieve this behaviour by using an embedding of another META UI views.

-Note that we are using exported selection variable from `list.meta` views.
+Note that we are using exported selection variable from the `list.meta` view.

 ```text
 HTTP response: